codeclown/yea/README.md

 })
 ```

-Links to polyfills for older browsers if you need to support them:
+Links to polyfills for older browsers if you need to support them (these automatically patch `window.Promise` and `window.URLSearchParams`; no need to use `request.polyfills`):

 - [es6-promise](https://github.com/stefanpenner/es6-promise)
 - [url-search-params](https://github.com/WebReflection/url-search-params)